gkrqls7633/gkrqls7633/README.md

-### Wanna be Data Scientist
+### Data analyst with convergence capabilities
-- Leverage data across multiple disciplines
+- Data analyst who can leverage data from multiple disciplines
-- I want to develop into Data Engineer
+- Data analyst who can deliver results correctly

 ### Project
 - Industrial-academic project with One_store (2020/08/~2020/09)